Capturing Polysemanticity with PRISM: A Multi-Concept Feature Description Framework: Quantitative Evaluation

 To analyze the degree of polysemanticity, we use the gte-Qwen2-1.5B-instruct sentence transformer~\cite{li-2023-GeneralTextEmbeddings} to embed the five natural language descriptions generated per feature.
 We then compute pairwise cosine similarity within each set of five descriptions to estimate semantic consistency.
 In Figure~\ref{fig:poly-scores}, polysemanticity scores show no consistent trend across layers and vary across models and feature types.
-Notably, Gemma Scope SAE feature descriptions exhibit the highest monosemanticity across all layers.
 Interestingly, we can also note that Gemma Scope SAE feature descriptions show the highest monosemanticity across all layers, as shown in Figure~\ref{fig:poly-scores}.
 Despite high variability, our findings suggest that polysemanticity does not consistently increase or decrease with layer depth, and interpretability varies significantly across architectures.